basilkjose/Reducing-Commercial-Aviation-Fatalities/README.md

 ## Technical Aspect

-1. Complete code written on python(jupyter notebook).
+* Complete code written on python (jupyter notebook).
-2. Google Cloud Platform(GCP) is used for training the model.
+* Google Cloud Platform (GCP) is used for training the model.
+* Perfromance metric used for the project is multi class log loss

 ## To Do